 - Bleeding in the stomach

-Is It More Than An Accident?: Signs That An Addiction May Be At Hand When Mixing Drugs Like Effexor And Alcohol
+Is It More Than an Accident?
+Signs That an Addiction May Be at Hand When Mixing Drugs Like Effexor and Alcohol

 Becoming addicted to any substance that alters your mental and physical state can quickly become an issue in your life that can affect various sectors of your world.

-An addiction can also be spotted if the patient using Effexor is only taking their dose of Effexor to drink and experience a more intense intoxication.
+An addiction can also be spotted if the patient using Effexor only takes their dose of Effexor to drink and experience a more intense intoxication.
 People who are depressed and anxious have a higher tendency to form addictions to substances because they can numb the pain that they are feeling emotionally for some time, even if it is only for a little while before it gets worse.

 If you find yourself only taking your Effexor so that you can experience further intoxication when you drink, you may have an addiction to Effexor and alcohol.
 Other signs include feeling symptoms of withdrawal if you do not drink every day, blacking out or experiencing memory loss when you are drinking, feeling like alcohol is controlling your life, drinking alone, drinking during the morning or daytime, drinking to fall asleep, or drinking an unhealthy amount of alcohol daily.

 If you are experiencing any of these signs, you may have an addiction to mixing alcohol and Effexor.
-While this may be a scary thing to realize, it is a step in the right direction to healing and fixing your body.
+While this may be scary to realize, it is a step in the right direction to healing and fixing your body.
 There are many ways that you can combat this addiction, and we are happy to provide you with several helpful ways below.

 How To Get Help If Addicted To Mixing Drugs Like Effexor And Alcohol

-Gathering some family members, a partner, longtime best friend, siblings, or other trusted members of your inner circle and explaining to them that you are struggling with an addiction may be very daunting.
+Gathering some family members, a partner, longtime best friend, siblings, or other trusted members of your inner circle and explaining that you are struggling with an addiction may be very daunting.
 However, this is one of the most important steps in recovery.

 People who have strong support systems are more likely to achieve recovery and stay in recovery than those who try to face their addiction independently.
-Make sure that the people who you pick to support you are with you 100% and will help you to avoid your triggers.
+Make sure that the people you pick to support you are with you 100% and will help you avoid your triggers.

 Rely on your support system to help you avoid these situations and keep yourself occupied to avoid buying alcohol and drinking because you are bored, sad, or anxious.
 Find lifestyle habits like meditation, yoga, running, or creative outlets that allow you to express and rid yourself of boredom or intense emotions without the use of alcohol.

 Lifestyle changes can help you feel fresh and ready to begin a new chapter of your life, so do not be afraid to try some new healthy habits.
-Begin going to the gym, try fixing your sleep schedule, get outside, go for walks, hikes, or runs!
+Begin going to the gym, try fixing your sleep schedule, get outside, and go for walks, hikes, or runs!
 There are plenty of ways to get out your emotions and energy without drinking on Effexor.
 Plus, all of these can help your depression or anxiety as well!